HolmCramer/shnake/README.md

 ## Introduction

-This is a small project I made during my reschooling.
-With the self imposed rule to to only use built-ins and no other dependencies.
+This is a small project I made during my career change training.
+With the self imposed rule to only use built-ins and no other dependencies.

 It's a basic Snake clone with with a local scoreboard feature.